atef-najar/adcb/src/usecase5-codeassistant/README.md

-# USE Case 5 : Content Generation
+# Use Case 5 : Code Assistant Bot

 **Overview:**
-The objective of this challenge is to create a long form content like a blog, xxxx
+The objective of this challenge is to create a code assistant

 **Resources:**
 Documentation for the LLM API.
 Source code of the initial application.
-Example blog creation.
+Example code assistant.

 **Input:**
-Your application should accept a
+Your application should accept blocks of code and help a developer with the following tasks
+1. Code Comments
+2. Code Translation (One language to Another)

 **Functionality:**